Croatian Republic of Herzeg-Bosnia: Military

 The Croatian Defence Council (Hrvatsko vijeće obrane, HVO) was formed on 8 April 1992 and was the official military of Herzeg-Bosnia, although the organization and arming of Bosnian Croat military forces began in late 1991.
 Each district of Herzeg-Bosnia was responsible for its own defence until the formation of four Operative Zones with headquarters in Mostar, Tomislavgrad, Vitez and Orašje.
 However, there were always problems in coordinating the Operative Zones.
-On 15 May 1992 the HVO Department of Defense was established.
+On 15 May 1992, the HVO Department of Defense was established.
 By that time the HVO Main Staff, Main Logistics Base, Military Police, and Personnel Administration were also formed.
 The backbone of the HVO were its brigades formed in late 1992 and early 1993.
 Their organization and military equipment was relatively good, but could only conduct limited and local offensive action.
 The brigades usually had three or four subordinate infantry battalions with light artillery, mortars, antitank and support platoons.
 A brigade numbered between a few hundred to several thousand men, but most had 2–3,000.
 In early 1993 the HVO Home Guard was formed in order to provide support for the brigades.
 The HVO forces became better organized as time passed by, but they started creating guards brigades, mobile units of professional soldiers, only in early 1994.
 The European Community Monitoring Mission (ECMM) estimated the strength of the HVO in the beginning of 1993 at 45,000–55,000.
 In July 1993, CIA estimated the HVO forces at 40,000 to 50,000 men.

 Culture

-The Government of Herzeg-Bosnia founded the National Theatre in 1993 in Mostar.
+The Government of Herzeg-Bosnia (Croatian: Vlada Herceg-Bosne) founded the National Theatre in 1993 in Mostar.
 From 1994 it had the title of Croatian National Theatre in Mostar and was the first one with the prefix Croatian.
-The first play performed in this theatre was A Christmas Fable (Božićna bajka) by Mate Matišić.
-Foundations of a new building were laid in January 1996.
+The first play performed in this theatre was A Christmas Fable (Croatian: Božićna bajka) by Mate Matišić.
+The foundations of a new building were laid in January 1996.